-This front view of this Industrial-style house shows its red brick exterior walls that partners well with the gray Gable roof that matches with the gray frames of the entryway featuring a gray main door with large sidelights and a transom window above it matching with the tall windows of the second floor.
+This front view of this Industrial-style house shows its red brick exterior walls that partners well with the gray Gable roof that matches the gray frames of the entryway featuring a gray main door with large sidelights and a transom window above it matching the tall windows of the second floor.

 This interior view of the house shows the foyer as you enter the main door.
-You will be surprised by the dark exteriors to a bright and white interior with simple white walls, ceiling and industrial-style flooring.
+You will be surprised by the dark exteriors to a bright and white interior with simple white walls, ceilings, and industrial-style flooring.
 This makes the black mudroom and metal stairs stand out.

 9. Ice Shore House by Indesign Inc.